mobizt/ReadyMail/README.md

 **IMAP Response Parsing**

-The complete responses of the multi-lines, large IMAP's headers, envelope and body structures are required especially when decodings and nested list parsing.
+The complete responses of the multi-line, large IMAP's headers, envelope and body structures are required especially when decodings and nested list parsing.
 Parsing or decoding the partial/chunked responses may give the incorrect information.

 The memory allocation for those responses buffer may fail in some limited memory devices.